 1:04:32Tatjana: Yep, we will meet on the road.

-1:05:50Nono: That's a really good question stuff.
-I would imagine myself doing maybe the same projects that matter to me and That I can lead.
-So I have the decision to take whether I continue with them or not, in communicating a lot.
-So doing things like this, like communicating through sketching through writing through podcasting, or maybe even video, so film or a short film or things like that.
-I think that's what I'm more passionate about.
-I think there are also a lot of opportunities in connecting with people or allowing or enabling people through technology.
+1:05:50Nono: That's a really good question.
+It's tough.
+I would imagine myself doing maybe design projects that matter to me and that I can lead, so I have the decision to take whether I continue with them or not.
+And communicating a lot.
+So doing things like this, like communicating through sketching, through writing through podcasting, or maybe even video—so film, or a short film, or things like that—I think that's what I'm more passionate about.
+I think there are also a lot of opportunities in connecting with people, or allowing, or enabling people through technology.
 So as well like creating things that you think are going to allow people to access things they didn't have access to before.
-And I don't know I think that summarizes it.
-I think I also want to keep learning a lot from people like you, for example, or, you know, Sam Harris or..
+And I don't know, I think that summarizes it.
+I think I also want to keep learning a lot from other people—like you for example—or you know, Sam Harris or..

 1:06:43Tatjana: I'm learning from you.

 1:06:50Tatjana: It definitely does.
-So in a way you're also feeling that you, you want to use your talents and their passion through certain mediums to give people access to information or as you did with me to inspiration because that is also very important.
-Is there any one big problem that he would like to see solved in the world?
-I'm
+So in a way you're also feeling that you want to use your talents and your passion through certain mediums to give people access to information, or—as you did with me—to inspiration, because that is also very important.
+Is there any one big problem that you would like to see solved in the world?

-1:07:14Nono: not completely sure what that would be, I would have to give it more thought.
-But if I could choose one thing, I think trying to help people find their passion, so something that they're that they can do that is you know, many times I include myself we do work projects or even time jobs or other things that are really utilitarian.
-So you you know, you get up get a paycheck and or maybe money that is going to allow you to maybe buy recording gear or a new laptop or just going to trip.
-Other times the money fades away to the background and you just doing that because you're improving your skills you're working with people that you feel is worth working with doing a project That you know, you're passionate about, it's not that easy.
-I think it's not also not super necessary to do that as your main job that you can have that as your own side projects as well.
-But I think I, you know, the luckiest part of what I have is that I did a lot of sampling of like trying computers or trying art or trying design trying a lot of things.
-Until I don't know if I found my real passion or No, but I chose the ones that I seem to stick more with that I can continue throughout the years without getting bored about it.
-And I found enough image new challenges.
-Yeah, new challenges and subtleties that change the project like you know, now I'm here in Mill Valley with you recording in someone's house.
-And, you know, I wouldn't have imagined that this would have happened this way.
-But I contacted with us I've got to do with a lot of other people.
-And I ended up being here.
-Today, I think that I mean, maybe that's something that I really want to do is to learn how to connect with people deeply. and maintain those contacts for, you know, many times it might seem superficial and really out of interest.
-But you learn that at the end of the day, even this interview, right, I have to thank you like I spend the whole weekend around this neighborhood.
-And it wasn't just sending an email agreeing on a scheduled time,
+1:07:13Nono: Hmm...
+Not completely sure what that would be, I would have to give it more thought.
+But if I could choose one thing, I think trying to help people find their passion.
+You know, many times—I include myself—we do work projects, or even time jobs, or other things that are really utilitarian.
+So you know, you get, up get a paycheck—or maybe money—that is going to allow you to maybe buy recording gear, or a new laptop, or just go on a trip.
+Other times the money fades away to the background, and you're just doing that because you're improving your skills, you're working with people that you feel it's worth working with, doing a project that you're passionate about...
+It's not that easy.
+I think it's also not super necessary to do that as your main job, but you can have that as your own side projects as well.
+But I think that the luckiest part of what I have is that I did a lot of sampling—like trying computers, or trying art, or trying design, trying a lot of things.
+I don't know if I found my real passion or not, but I chose the ones that I seem to stick more with, that I can continue throughout the years without getting bored about it.
+And I found enough...

 1:09:48Tatjana: What would you do if you were a millionaire?

-1:13:34Tatjana: time remember what I said during our dinner yesterday, that my dream of retiring this the couple of friends to buy a piece of land either in south of Spain or in Italy.
-Everybody has their own little house, but we have a big barn in which we all make jams cooked together, read literature, play theater plays, but also build furniture. create beautiful things, and though sustainable and quality There's something about sharing with others and doing things with others.
+1:13:34Tatjana: Remember what I said during our dinner yesterda.
+That my dream of retiring is to have a couple of friends to buy a piece of land either in south of Spain, or in Italy.
+Everybody has their own little house, but we have a big barn in which we all make jams, cook together, read literature, play theater plays, but also build furniture, create beautiful things...
+And though, sustainable and ecological.
+There's something about sharing with others, and doing things with others.
 For me, it's super boring to go for a dinner with friends.
 I want to make things with friends.
 The moment you make something, it becomes something third.
 And that reference lives forever.
 It's some different thing.
-So it's beautiful that whatever question I asked, you always come back to the same thing that for you.
-It's about exchanges of minds exchanges of creativity, creating some third new value between two people.
-And maybe just placing some thought teasers through your artwork through your podcast where films for people to stop and ask some questions, and it's beautiful.
+So it's beautiful that whatever question I asked, you always come back to the same thing: that for you It's about exchanges of minds, exchanges of creativity, creating some third new value between two people.
+And maybe just placing some thought teasers through your artwork, through your podcast, through your films, for people to stop and ask some questions, and that's beautiful.

-1:14:49Nono: Well, thank you for doing this mini interview to me.
-I yeah, I think that that makes the episode I would like to thing that Deanna.
-Thank you so much for your Time.
+1:14:49Nono: Well, thank you for doing this mini interview with me.
+I think that makes the episode.
+I would like to thank Tatjana, thank you so much for your time.

 1:15:00Tatjana: Thank you.
-I was always wondering why would they want to talk to me but it is a pleasure to spend a couple of days with you.
-And I hope you have some of the people that I mentioned on your future podcast because some of them are real misfits and changers.
+I was always wondering "Why would he want to talk to me?"
+But it is a pleasure to spend a couple of days with you, and I hope you have some of the people that I mentioned on your future podcast, because some of them are real misfits and changers.